Seamless Seattle

 Seattle had a variety of unmaintained previous attempts at wayfinding, particularly in the downtown area.

-Not only did this point to problems with ongoing maintenance planning, but also created a cluttered visual experience and demoted public confidence in any street information.
+Not only did this point to problems with ongoing maintenance planning, but also created a cluttered visual experience and reduced public confidence in any street information.

 Evidence based